Louis Aragon: World War II (1939–1945)

 In 1939, he married Russian-born author Elsa Triolet, the sister of Lilya Brik, a mistress and then partner of Russian poet Vladimir Mayakovsky.
 He had met her in 1928, and she became his muse starting in the 1940s.
 Aragon and Triolet collaborated in the left-wing French media before and during World War II, going underground for most of the German occupation.

 Aragon was mobilized in 1939, and awarded the Croix de Guerre (War Cross) and the military medal for acts of bravery.
 After the May 1940 defeat, he took refuge in the southern zone.
 He was one of several poets, along with René Char, Francis Ponge, Robert Desnos, Paul Éluard, Jean Prévost, Jean-Pierre Rosnay, etc., to join the Resistance, both through literary activities and as an actual organizer of Resistance acts.

 Otto Abetz was the German governor, and produced a series of "black lists" of authors forbidden to be read, circulated or sold in Nazi Occupied France.
 These included anything written by a Jew, a communist, an Anglo-Saxon or anyone else who was anti-Germanic or anti-fascist.
 Aragon and André Malraux were both on these "Otto Lists" of forbidden authors.

 During the war, Aragon wrote for the underground press Les Éditions de Minuit and was a member of the National Front Resistance movement.
-His poetry was published along texts by Vercors (Jean Bruller), Pierre Seghers or Paul Éluard in Switzerland in 1943 after being smuggled out of occupied France by his friend and publisher François Lachenal.
+His poetry was published alongside texts by Vercors (Jean Bruller), Pierre Seghers or Paul Éluard in Switzerland in 1943 after being smuggled out of occupied France by his friend and publisher François Lachenal.

 He participated with his wife in the setting up of the National Front of Writers in the southern zone.
 This activism led him to break his friendly relationship with Pierre Drieu La Rochelle, who had chosen collaborationism.

 Along with Paul Éluard, Pierre Seghers and René Char, Aragon would maintain the memory of the Resistance in his post-war poems.
 He thus wrote, in 1954, Strophes pour se souvenir in commemoration of the role of foreigners in the Resistance, which celebrated the Francs-Tireurs et Partisans de la Main d'Oeuvre Immigrée (FTP-MOI).

 The theme of the poem was the Red Poster affair, mainly the last letter that Missak Manouchian, an Armenian-French poet and Resistant, wrote to his wife Mélinée before his execution on 21 February 1944.
 This poem was then set to music by Léo Ferré.